andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 gk          - follow rel-link
 lead lg/lG  - go to definition/ in split gd ,gd     - go to definition /in split

+## Terminal
+glT     - open a new terminal buffer in project root (also works in dirvish) glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string!
+:Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
+\n      - to leave terminal insert mode but stay in buffer. to e.g. scroll/copy text c-w     - cancels the terminal process and deletes the terminal buffer
+          when in terminal insert mode, else just closes the window.

 ## Scratch window
 leader os  - ScratchWindow